leovct/ctf/README.md

 ## CTFs

-The following challenges have been solved:
+The following challenges are being or have been solved:

 - [Damn Vulnerable DeFi V4](docs/DamnVulnerableDeFiV4.md)
 - [EthernautCTF](docs/EthernautCTF.md)